-The other day I was putting together an ad-hock eslint
+The other day I was putting together an ad-hock eslint configuration

 where I had just one JS file for a prototype page.
 I was inside a git